Diamonds – Strong Under Pressure

 Diamond is the hardest and least compressible of all naturally occurring minerals.
 It cannot be scratched, harmed, or destroyed by any other naturally occurring minerals, acids, or alkalis.

 Diamonds that are created in a lab are structurally identical to those that are formed in nature.
-It takes a very trained eye, lots of testing tools, and specialized equipment to be able to identify a lab created diamond.
+It takes a very trained eye, lots of testing tools, and specialized equipment to be able to identify a lab created diamond or a cremation diamond.

 Scientists have discovered a new planet – 55 Cancri e – that orbits another star in the Milky Way.
 This planet, which is highly carbon-based, is about one-third pure Diamond!